 In daily counting, decimals are the numbers we use.
 As we have ten fingers, we always use the decimal number system.
-A combination of two of these decimal numbers is used to create the number 10: 1 and 0, whereas a number like 209 is a combination of three decimal numbers: 2, 0, and 9.
+A combination of two of these decimal numbers is used to create the numbers 10: 1 and 0, whereas a number like 209 is a combination of three decimal numbers: 2, 0, and 9.

 There is no limit on how many times it is possible to reuse numbers, which is why it is often said that numbers never stop.

 A hexadecimal is a representation of four binary bits and consists of sixteen numbers and letters, which is also called base 16 or’ hex’ for short.
 The hex numbers are equivalent to the decimal numbers: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9. the major distinction between a hex and a decimal is that letters are also found in a hex.
-The letters in question are: A, B, C, D, E, F.
+The letters in question are A, B, C, D, E, and F.

 It is possible to represent a hex number using a subscript of 16.
 These letters come in ascending order after decimals.
-The hexadecimal sequence therefore looks like this: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F. A hex can be considered to be a shorter decimal version.
+The hexadecimal sequence, therefore, looks like this: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, A, B, C, D, E, F. A hex can be considered to be a shorter decimal version.
 For instance, using fewer hex bits to represent the decimal number, a large number in decimal form has a much smaller hex equivalent.